Train your nervous system to respond differently to stress.

 "I love being part of this project!
 I've changed my relationship with anxiety, and my feedback helps advance the work of the Rezist project team!"

-It's about stress & anxiety,
+It's about reducing stress and

-Built for people who don't
+Built for people who don't have

 The research behind Rezist: